jonathan-r-jones/Composable-Batch-Files/README.md

 Besides functionalization, another feature CBF promotes is leveraging environment variables.
 This is achieved by **_mapping_** nicknames to environment variables.
-There is a CBF file named n.bat whose sole purpose is to do this mapping.
-For example, in n.bat (Nicknames Dictionary), you could add a function with the name/nickname of "docs" which maps Documents folder to cbf_path.
+There is a CBF file named n.bat (Nicknames Dictionary) whose sole purpose is to do this mapping.
+For example, in n.bat, you could add a function with the name/nickname of "docs" which maps Documents folder to cbf_path.
 Then because another batch file td.bat (Transform Directory) makes use of this mapping, typing "td docs" would navigate to the documents folder.

 ![](td.png)